 The focus of guided reading is to work with a small group to develop the children’s understanding of reading through a variety of text types (such as: stories, instructions, newspapers, leaflets etc.).
 Guided reading also focuses on developing children’s understanding of how to read as a reader as well as a writer, modelling text selection, fostering a love of reading and ultimately aims to facilitate independent readers.

-Groups follow a carousel-style approach to guided reading, whereby the children are set into ability groups and will have at least one focused reading session with an adult per week.
-The adult leading the session will carefully select a text to focus upon which is of a suitable level of challenge for the children.
-When not reading with an adult, children continue their reading development through a range of activities, such as: comprehension and topic/ theme reading (linked to their Foundation topic).
+Each week the children have a whole class reading session where they are taught to apply a specific reading skill.
+The activities for the rest of the week are then linked to that particular skill and groups follow a carousel-style approach to guided reading, whereby the children are set into ability groups and will have at least one focused reading session with an adult per week.
+When not reading with an adult, children continue their reading development through a range of activities linked to that particular skill.

 Children are heard read by an adult (at home or at school) and a comment is recorded in the children’s Reading Journal.

 To promote the love of reading and develop fluency, children in Reception and KS1 have the opportunity to achieve a reading keyring each half-term by reading at home 5 times a week.
 In KS2, we use Accelerated Reader to promote home learning, increase fluency and develop comprehension and the children strive to achieve a Star Reader Bug (see below).

 At Pirton Hill Primary School, we believe that all children should be immersed in high quality literature.
 Our philosophy encompasses building upon the children’s reading experiences each year by using this progressive reading spine to challenge and foster a love for reading.
 The Pirton Hill Primary School Reading Spine ensures that children are exposed to a wealth of high-quality books which champion our literary heritage yet also encompass a diverse range of author, genre, culture and length.